 Groody has written several books and articles as well as produced films including “One Border, One Body: Immigration and the Eucharist”, and “Dying to Live: A Migrant's Journey.”
 The Garaventa Center in partnership with Catholic Charities of Oregon hosted the event.
 Laurie Laird, director of the Moreau Center, as well as representatives from Catholic Charities were present to offer suggestions to students on how they could help with migration issues.

-Throughout the talk, Groody frequently referred to Pope Francis’ response to the , specifically on the island Lampedusa.
+Throughout the talk, Groody frequently referred to Pope Francis’ response to the humanitarian crisis in the Mediterranean, specifically on the island Lampedusa.
 Migrants hoping to find a better life will often take boats, hundreds of people over capacity, and attempt the trip to the island where they could seek asylum or other legal protection.
 The Pope held Mass on the island in July of 2013 to honor the lives of migrants that were lost, oftentimes because their ships would capsize.

 Groody explained that from the wreckage of boats, four Communion Chalices were made and used in the Pope’s Mass.
 At this point in the lecture Groody lifted up from the podium one of the four Chalices, crafted in the same way as the Pope’s.
 It symbolized both salvation in the spiritual context of Catholic Eucharist, and the devastation of people who perished in the hopes of achieving new life.